redwoodjs/redwood/docs/docs/services.md

 * Extend from the `BaseClient` class.
 * A constructor that takes whatever arguments you want, passing them through to the client's initialization code.
 * A `get()` function that accepts a `key` argument and returns the data from the cache if found, otherwise `null`.
 Note that in the Memcached and Redis clients the value returned is first run through `JSON.parse()` but if your cache client supports native JS objects then you wouldn't need to do this.
 * A `set()` function that accepts a string `key`, the `value` to be cached, and an optional `options` object containing at least an `expires` key.
-Note that `value` can be a real Javascript objects at this point, but in Memcached and Redis the value is run through `JSON.stringify()` before being sent to the client library.
+Note that `value` can be a real JavaScript objects at this point, but in Memcached and Redis the value is run through `JSON.stringify()` before being sent to the client library.
 You may or may not need to do the same thing, depending on what your cache client supports.